CSCI172SP24/final-projects-group-machine-minds-3/README.md

 + scampers
 + avoidant

+## Problem
+We want to solve the problem of robot safety with our safe cat car.
+For safety it avoids obstacles, locks/unlocks, and can scream.
+It can also can move around and follow objects/lines (very well-behaved).

 ## Objectives - Safe Cat Car
 + Front object avoidance via ultrasonic sensor
 + Rear object avoidance via IR pair sensors